 “And now I plead with you, lady, not as though I wrote a new commandment to you, but that which we have had from the beginning: that we love one another.”

-The thrust of John’s argument is that Christians should be wary with their hospitality.
+The thrust of John’s argument is that Christians should be wary of their hospitality.
 False teachers were roaming the territory, and people committed to truth should not give hospitality to them.
 Before he sounds a warning about this, he challenges Christians to practice divine love.

 John reasons in a circle in verses 5 and 6.
 Application of truth to experience results in love toward other Christians (v.
 5).
 Love also lives according to God’s principles (v.
 6).
-God tightly weaves together love with living according to the principles of His Word.
+God tightly weaves together, love with living according to the principles of His Word.

 With the word “now,” John turns to the main thrust of the letter – the relationship between truth and love.
 The church in Ephesus stood in peril of false teaching, and love without truth puts the church in danger.